arbitrary-256/IMP/README.md

 - on macOS with Apple Silicon, you must install [Xcode](https://developer.apple.com/xcode/ "Xcode is required to develop IMP on macOS.") to compile the IMP desktop applications.

-4. Run scripts in `package.json`'s `scripts` section with the command `npm run <scriptCategory:identifier>`.
-For example, `npm run documentation:readme` explains what some of these scripts do.
+4. Run scripts in `package.json`'s `scripts` section with the command `yarn <scriptCategory:identifier>`.
+For example, `yarn docs:readme` explains what some of these scripts do.

 ### Project Dependencies